LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Related Work

-\rparagraph{Reinforcement Learning for Confidence Estimation} Reinforcement learning (RL) is gaining traction for fine-tuning LLMs~\cite{cao2024survey, ouyang2022training}.
-When target behaviors can be sampled from the base model, recent work suggests RL often outperforms supervised fine-tuning (SFT) in aligning model outputs~\cite{setlur2025scaling, guo2025deepseek}.
-Confidence estimation via RL remains a relatively new direction, primarily explored in short-form settings.
-Proximal policy optimization (PPO) based methods such as RewardingDoubt~\cite{stangel2025rewarding} and SaySelf~\cite{xu2024sayself} have achieved strong results in QA tasks, outperforming SFT-based techniques like R-tuning~\cite{zhang2024rtuning}.
-Extending RL to long-form confidence remains limited.
-LoGU~\cite{logu} employs direct preference optimization (DPO)~\cite{rafailov2024direct} to guide ordinal phrase generation, while \citet{band2024linguistic} use PPO to calibrate user-facing answers.
-In our work, we explore multiple algorithms, sucha as DPO, odds ratio preference optimization (ORPO), group relative policy optimization (GRPO)~\cite{shao2402deepseekmath} to add a bounded numerical scale after each statement as verbalized confidence during the generation.
+\rparagraph{Reinforcement Learning for Confidence Estimation} RL is increasingly used to train LLMs, often outperforming SFT when target behaviors can be sampled from the base model~\citep{cao2024survey, ouyang2022training, setlur2025scaling, guo2025deepseek}.
+Confidence estimation via RL is still new and mostly studied in short-form QA.
+PPO-based methods such as RewardingDoubt~\citep{stangel2025rewarding} and SaySelf~\citep{xu2024sayself} outperform SFT techniques like R-tuning~\citep{zhang2024rtuning}, but work on long-form confidence remains limited.
+LoGU~\citep{logu} applies direct preference optimization (DPO)~\citep{rafailov2024direct} to generate ordinal phrases, while \citet{band2024linguistic} use PPO to calibrate user-facing answers.
+However, these approaches rely on text-embedded outputs that are difficult to process and evaluate systematically.
+In contrast, we use DPO and group relative policy optimization (GRPO)~\citep{shao2402deepseekmath} to append a bounded numerical confidence score after each statement.